 Top-level OFF organization

-Offset table
+Table directory

 A key characteristic of the OFF format is the TrueType sfnt "wrapper", which provides organization for a collection of tables in a general and extensible manner.

-The OFF font starts with the Offset Table.
-If the font file contains only one font, the Offset Table will begin at byte 0 of the file.
-If the font file is a font collection, the beginning point of the Offset Table for each font is indicated in the TTCHeader.
+The OFF font starts with the table directory, which is a directory of the top-level tables in a font.
+If the font file contains only one font, the table directory will begin at byte 0 of the file.
+If the font file is a font collection (see 4.6), the beginning point of the table directory for each font is indicated in the TTCHeader.